Alert

 Description

-Finish your walk in Rennemoulin, a village made up of agricultural, forest and natural areas.
-Then complete your cycle tour, passing by the Grand Canal and returning to the starting point on Avenue Charles de Gaulle.
-This cycle tour offers you a complete exploration of the destination's history, culture and natural beauty.
+End your ride in Rennemoulin, a village shaped by agricultural, forest, and natural landscapes.
+Then, complete your loop by passing once again by the Grand Canal and return to your starting point on Avenue Charles de Gaulle.

 Technical Information